What is the Broccoli Haircut? A Complete Guide to the Gen Z Hairstyle

 - Leave-in conditioner to prevent frizz

-As of early 2025, the broccoli haircut remains popular among teenagers and young adults.
-Search interest has stayed consistent, and the style is still common on social media.
+As of 2026, the broccoli haircut remains popular among teenagers and young adults.
+Search interest has stayed consistent across several years, and the style is still everywhere on social media and in barbershops.
+What started as a 2020 TikTok trend has settled into a durable Gen Z staple rather than a flash in the pan.

 - Slightly longer, shaggier versions with less-defined curls